Get the confidence and skills you need to be prepared for whatever comes your way in the classroom!

 We establish rock solid routines using explicit instruction, and then we revisit expectations when necessary (or when behavior challenges start to bubble up.)
 We take the time to save time.

-We build independent reading and writing stamina and while students are transferring their learning, we confer one-on-one and meet with small groups based on the strategy they need, not reading level.
+We build independent and collaborative engagement and while students are transferring their learning, we confer one-on-one and meet with small groups based on what they need, not level.

 As we confer with students we assess and set individual goals that we talk with them about.
-They declare their goal and strategy on the CAFE menu as a visual reminder, to support them.
+We make learning visible to accelerate student achievement and provide access to learning all year long.
 We record the information in a conferring notebook, and let them know when we will talk with them again.

 Our whole group lessons are brief and focused on one or two teaching points.